 Reputable car insurance companies do not sell short-term car insurance.
 If you're an 18-year-old driver and you see ads for one-day, one-week or one-month car insurance, don't be tempted.
 Insurance policies generally only come in six-month or one-year terms, although you can typically cancel them at any time, and you can choose to pay monthly.

 We collected car insurance quotes for thousands of ZIP codes across nine of the most populated states in the U.S. Our sample drivers were single 18-year-old men and women who drove a 2015 Honda Civic EX and had clean driving records.

 We compared rates for full coverage policies with the following limits:

 |Uninsured/underinsured motorist bodily injury||$50,000 per person/$100,000 per accident|

 |Comprehensive and collision||$500 deductible|

-|Personal injury protection (PIP)||Minimum when required by state|
+|Personal injury protection (PIP)||Minimum, when required by state|

-ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.
+Our analysis pulled insurance rate data from Quadrant Information Services.
+The rates we collected were publicly sourced from insurer filings and should only be used for comparative purposes, as your own quotes may differ from our averages.